-Designing custom 3D models is certainly more time consuming, and the learning curve is significant.
-Luckily, for simple parts it can be summarised as: (1) draw one face in 2D, and (2) extrude to 3D.
+Designing custom 3D models is certainly more time-consuming, and the learning curve is significant.
+Luckily, for simple parts it can be summarized as: (1) draw one face in 2D, and (2) extrude to 3D.
 I used OnShape which is free (for public projects) and quite beginner friendly.
 You can actually reuse/import my projects there and continue editing them.

 Fish feeding module

 Undoubtedly the most time-consuming part.
 My original design was inspired from the feeder from hmil.
 The food goes in the purple funnel; to feed the fish, the blue disk rotates until a hole is aligned under the funnel, then rotates back, releasing the contents into the tank.
 This design wasn't too bad, except that food delivery was really inconstant: food would get stuck in the funnel, in the distribution disk, and while it was better than nothing, it certainly didn't bring me any peace of mind.

 On a side note, we see here small features that comes really handy in practice: removable wires with plugs, which really helps for storing away the feeder, and two status LEDs: one indicating that the power supply is fine, the other, blinking, indicating that the feeder is controlled by the software.